Resilient forests and financing options for sustainable water supplies in the tropics

 State of implementation/results

-- The focus of the project from 2021 onwards will be on multiplying EbA measures and on improving their integration in regional structures and economic sectors with the involvement of private-sector players.
-This will ultimately ensure sustainable financing of these measures.
+- The focus of the project from 2021 onwards will be on the multiplication of EbA measures as well as their integration in regional structures and economic sectors with the involvement of private sector actors.
+This ultimately ensures that these measures are financed in the long term.

-- In the Dominican Republic, Guatemala and Cuba, measures have been started to implement developed EbA plans (plantings, reforestation, support to communal “fire brigades”).
+- In the Dominican Republic, Guatemala and Cuba, measures to implement developed EbA plans have been started (planting, afforestation, support for fire brigades).